facelessuser/pymdown-extensions/docs/extensions/github.md

 ## Overview

 The GitHub extension is a convenience extension to load up and configure the minimum extensions needed to get a GFM feel.
 It is not a 1:1 emulation, but some aspects are pretty close.
-There is no desire to make it exact, but the feel is nice if you like GFM feel; some things may differ slightly.
+There is no desire to make it exact, but the feel is nice if you like GFM feel.

 !!!
-Tip "Tip"
+Tip "Code Highlight Tip"
     For code highlighting, you will also need to load the `markdown.extensions.codehilite` extension yourself as well with `guess_lang=False`.
 You will also need to provide your preferred Pygments style (or configure a JavaScript highlighter).
 Though there is no GitHub style included with this extension, you are most likely able to find a suitable theme online by searching.
 There are GitHub styles found at the [`pymdown-styles`][pymdown-styles] repository; it contains the original Pygments GitHub style (`github`) and the GitHub 2014 style (`github2014`) which GitHub used before they ditched Pygments for their own in-house highlighter.

+!!!
+Tip "Header Slug Tip"
+    The default slugify that Python Markdown uses isn't very much like GitHub's.
+But, at the time of writing this, the [`uslugify`](../micellaneous_extras.md#uslugify) slugify provided by PyMdown Extensions is pretty close.
+By passing in the `pymdownx.slugs.uslugify` function via Toc's slugify parameters can alter the slugs to be GitHub like.
+If GitHub changes their slugs, you can always write your own to be more like theirs.

 !!! danger "Reminder"
     Remember to read the [Usage Notes](../usage_notes.md) for information that may be relevant when using this extension!